rmothilal/test-scripts/functional-tests/README.md

  ![Sequence](sequencediagram.png)

  - _PayerFSP Simulator, PayeeFSP Simulator_: Mock Simulators that represent Payer and Payee FSPs that are used to receive the callbacks from Mojaloop switch and also to return default payer/payee details and quote responses.
+    These simulators are developed using Spring Boot framework and are provisioned once the tests are started using maven.
  - _Cucumber_: Represents the Cucumber-Java Step Definitions that sends the requests to the Switch and query PayerFSP/PayeeFSP for the callback responses.
  - _Switch_: Represents Mojaloop Switch against which all these test cases are executed.

+ ## Running Tests
+ There are different ways in which these tests can be executed.
+  - From IDE - Intellij:
+    - Doing a Right-Click on the feature files gives you different options to run  the entire frature or a specific scenario.
+    -

+  - From IDE - Eclipse:

+  - From Command Line:
+    - Apache maven should be successfully installed to run this command
+    - From the command line go to the directory of these tests, type `mvn clean verify` to trigger the tests.